-In this dedicated section we explain how Santander Brazil applies the Group’s global policies and its local procedures to its activities in the Amazon.
+In this dedicated section we explain how Santander Brasil applies the Group’s global policies and its local procedures to its activities in the Amazon.

-Santander is working to protect the Amazon rainforest and promoting sustainable development, which is critical to tackling climate change and conserving biodiversity.
+Santander promotes the protection of the Amazon rainforest and sustainable development, which are both critical in tackling climate change and conserving biodiversity.
 We need economic growth, but it must be green.
 Deforestation in the Brazilian Amazon has been taking place over several decades, in part due to the spread of ranching, fuelled by increasing demand for meat.
 Deforestation, however, cannot be attributed to a single cause.
-Logging, mining, property speculation, lack of clear land titles, large infrastructure projects in the region have all played a role.
+Logging, agriculture, cattle ranching, mining, property speculation, lack of clear land titles, large infrastructure projects in the region have all played a role.
 Out of these, however, the key drivers have been speculation and undefined land ownership: speculators, after burning the forest, will often raise cattle on land whose ownership is not clear as a way of strengthening their claim.

-Given the growing concerns about climate change and biodiversity conservation, in addition to the information available about Santander’s global policy on Environmental, Social & Climate Change Risk Management: activities that require special attention and prohibited activities (link) (ESCC), and its commitment to the Equator Principles, we detail below the additional care Santander takes when lending to Brazilian clients with operations in the Amazon.
+Given the growing concerns about climate change and biodiversity conservation, in addition to the Santander Group’s Environmental, Social & Climate Change Risk Management policy (link) (ESCC) and its commitment to the Equator Principles, we detail below the additional care Santander takes when lending to Brazilian customers with operations in the Amazon.

 Our Global Policy

-Santander’s global ESCC policy applies to our activities in financing clients with operations in the Amazon region.
-It requires our clients who are lumber companies that harvest native tropical wood species to hold Forest Stewardship Certification (FSC); our conducting annual reviews of large companies involved in agribusiness; and places a special focus on the following activities:
+Santander’s global ESCC policy applies to our activities in financing customers with operations in the Amazon region.
+It requires our customers who are lumber companies that harvest native tropical wood species to hold Forest Stewardship Certification (FSC); our conducting annual reviews of large companies involved in agribusiness; and places a special focus on the following activities:

 • Extraction and sale of native tropical timber species.